TSBSoftware/TextBlock/README.md

 Text......
 ```

 Additional indentation can be applied.
-Indentation character can optionally be applied,
+An indentation character can optionally
-which is a space by default.
-We will use a period to show what is applied.
+be applied, which is a space by default.
+We will use a period to show what is
+applied.

 ```fsharp
 let someHtml =